EDalSanto/LearnCTheHardWay/README.md

 ### Aside: C and Ruby
 * writing an extension in C provides speed and leverage
-  * really need speed and a well-defined problem
+  * really need speed and a well-defined problem for this to be worth it
 * [rubygem](http://www.rakeroutes.com/blog/lets-write-a-gem-part-one/) recap
 * [Running C in Ruby](https://silverhammermba.github.io/emberb/extend/)
   * make use of ruby's `mkmf` library and some conventions